-(1) A person must not obstruct an authorised person in the exercise of a power unless the person has a reasonable excuse.

-- (2) If a person has obstructed an authorised person and the authorised person decides to proceed with the exercise of the power, the authorised person must warn the person that- - (a) it is an offence to obstruct the authorised person unless the person has a reasonable excuse; and - (b) the authorised person considers the person's conduct an obstruction. - (3) In this section-
+- (1) A person must not obstruct an authorised person in the exercise of a power unless the person has a reasonable excuse. - Maximum penalty-100 penalty units. - (2) If a person has obstructed an authorised person and the authorised person decides to proceed with the exercise of the power, the authorised person must warn the person that- - (a) it is an offence to obstruct the authorised person unless the person has a reasonable excuse; and - (b) the authorised person considers the person's conduct an obstruction. - (3) In this section-